m1nka/blog/_pages/about.md

 image: '/images/pages/me.jpeg'
 ---

 Hi 👋 I'm Max.
 You have stumbled across my blog where I write about cloud computing, tech, travel and more.
-Currently, I work in Multicloud Backbelt team at Oracle.
-I graduated from University of Vienna with a degree in Business Informatics, became a founder and have worked as full stack developer and cloud architect after that.
-Since I regularly work on cloud technologies, I've decided to share some of my learnings in this blog.
+Currently, I work in the Multicloud Blackbelt team at Oracle.
+I graduated from University of Vienna with a degree in Business Informatics.
+I founded a startup in Vienna and have since worked as full stack developer and cloud engineer and architect.
+I've decided to share some of my learnings in this blog.
 I hope you find something entertaining or insightful ✌️

 For any inquiries you can reach out to me [by mail](mailto:blog@maximilian.tech).